Pre-Expansivity in Cellular Automata: Introduction

 Two important lines of questioning have been particularly developed and provide some of the major open problems of the field \cite{BoyleOpen}: \begin{itemize} \item surjective CA and their dynamics; \item how does CA theory changes when changing the lattice. \end{itemize} In particular, the classical notion of (positive) expansivity has been applied to CA giving both a rich theory in the one-dimensional case \cite{blanchardmaass,kurkabook,nasu} and a general inexistence result in essentially any other setting \cite{shereshevsky,Pivato11}.
 Even in the one-dimensional case where positive expansivity is equivalent to being conjugated to a one-sided subshift of finite type \cite{Kurka97}, it is interesting to note that outside the linear and bi-permutative examples, few construction techniques are known to produce positively expansive CA \cite{JadurYazlle}.
 On the other hand, it is still unknown whether positive expansivity is a decidable property, although it is indeed decidable for some algebraic cellular automata \cite{dilena06,phdLukkarila}.

-In this paper, we introduce a new dynamical property called \emph{pre-expansivity} that both generalizes expansivity and refines pre-injectivity: it is the property of being expansive on asymptotic pairs.
-Our motivation is to better understand surjective CA and expansive-like dynamics, in particular in the higher-dimensional case or in lattices where the classical notion of (positive)expansivity cannot be satisfied by any CA \cite{shereshevsky,Pivato11}.
-Pre-expansivity (resp. positive pre-expansivity) is weaker than expansivity (resp. positive expansivity).
-However, positive pre-expansivity is interesting in that: \begin{enumerate} \item a reversible CA can be positively pre-expansive (see section~\ref{sec:1D}), while no one can be positively expansive~\cite{posexponetoone}; \item positive pre-expansivity implies sensitivity in all directions (see Proposition~\ref{prop:directional}), while some expansive CA (like the shift map) have equicontinuous directions. \end{enumerate} This shows that the notion is useful in the classical setting of one-dimensional cellular automata.
+In this paper, we introduce a new dynamical property called \emph{pre-expansivity} that both generalizes positive expansivity and refines pre-injectivity: it is the property of being positively expansive on asymptotic pairs.
+Our motivation is to better understand surjective CA and expansive-like dynamics, in particular in the higher-dimensional case or in lattices where the classical notion of positive expansivity cannot be satisfied by any CA \cite{shereshevsky,Pivato11}.
+Pre-expansivity is weaker than positive expansivity.
+We show examples of pre-expansive CAs which are not positively expansive.
+In such CA, some perturbations on infinitely many cells does not propagate at all, while every finite perturbation will be eventually seen in the neighborhood of every cell: it is the finiteness of the perturbation that allows the propagation on every direction.

+Pre-expansivity is interesting in that: \begin{enumerate} \item a reversible CA can be pre-expansive (see section~\ref{sec:1D}), while none can be positively expansive~\cite{posexponetoone}; \item pre-expansivity implies sensitivity in all directions (see Proposition~\ref{prop:directional}), while some expansive CA (like the shift map) have equicontinuous directions. \end{enumerate} This shows that the notion is useful in the classical setting of one-dimensional cellular automata.

-For other settings, the situation is left open: on one hand, we show an impossibility result for Abelian CA in dimension ${d\geq 2}$ (see Theorem~\ref{thm:abelian2D}), but on the other hand we give several examples of $k$-expansive CA in this setting and on the free group, where $k$-expansivity means expansivity over pairs of configurations with exactly $k$ differences.
+For other settings, the situation is left open: on one hand, we show an impossibility result for Abelian CA in dimension ${d\geq 2}$ (see Theorem~\ref{thm:abelian2D}).
+This means that for every Abelian CA and every finite window, there will be a finite configuration that will preserve the window in state 0 forever.
+On the other hand, we give several examples of $k$-expansive CA in this setting and on the free group, where $k$-expansivity means positive expansivity over pairs of configurations with exactly $k$ differences.